 How You Can Prepare for the GDPR

-The GDPR is coming and if you’re concerned about it the best thing you can do is understand as much as you can about it.
-Once you have that understanding you’ll need to consider the impacts that complying with the regulation have on how you do business with your website.
+The GDPR is coming and if you’re concerned about it the best thing you can do is understand it.
+Once you have that understanding you’ll need to consider the impacts that complying with the regulation have on your website.

-Since the enforceability of the regulation is in question you’re going to need to decide how much time and money you’re going to want to set aside to make changes to the way you collect information.
-Some of the things to consider are your mailing list signups, shopping cart checkouts, and what kind of analytics you’re running on your website.
+The enforceability of the regulation is in question for the United States.
+You’re going want to set a budget to make changes to the way you collect information.
+Some things to consider are your mailing list signups, shopping cart checkouts, and what kind of analytics you’re running on your website.

-In most cases if you’re collecting data on a form, you probably need to look at the storage for that data as it relates to the GDPR.
+If you’re collecting data on a form, you need to look at that data as it relates to the GDPR.

 There is some time before the regulation goes into effect.
 We recommend that you learn as much as you can about the GDPR.
 There are some steps that you can take right now that will get you ready for compliance.

 Many WordPress plugin developers are already working on making sure their plugins are GDPR compliant.
-There’s going to be a lot more information especially in the WordPress community as we move closer to the regulation’s implementation.
+So, there’s going to be a lot more information as we move closer to the regulation’s implementation.